 5. Class Requirements.
 The class runs from 8:00 AM to approximately 5:00 PM and costs $50 (cash, check or money order only).
 If you submit your application online you will be issued an application number.
 Please make sure you bring your application number with you to the class.

 If you would like to take notes, bring a notebook or paper and a pen.
-In order to satisfactorily complete the course you will be required to pass both a written exam (closed book, 50 true/false and multiple choice questions) and a 50 shot shooting test at a silhouette target at distances of 3, 5 and 7 yards.
-You should bring a safe handgun, at least 50 rounds of factory ammunition (no reloads, no .357 or .44 magnum ammo), and eye and ear protection.
+In order to satisfactorily complete the course you will be required to pass both a written exam (you may refer to your notes during the exam, 50 true/false and multiple choice questions) and a 50 shot shooting test at a silhouette target at distances of 3, 5 and 7 yards.
+You should bring a safe handgun, at least 50 rounds of factory ammunition (no reloads, no .357 magnum or .44 magnum ammo) and eye and ear protection.
 The State of Tennessee does not require you to qualify with the handgun or caliber pistol you may carry after you receive your permit.
-If you do not have a pistol to use for the course, the Club has .22 caliber semi-automatic target pistols you can borrow for the class without charge.
-Ammunition for club guns (.22 Long Rifle only) is $5 per box of 50 rounds.
-You may bring your own “.22 Long Rifle” ammunition if you wish.
-High velocity ammunition works best in our guns.
+If you do not have a pistol to use for the course, the Club has .22 caliber semi-automatic target pistols you can borrow for the class for an additional fee of $10, which includes 50 rounds of ammo.
 We also have eye and ear protection available to borrow for the class.
 Our firing range is outdoors, so dress accordingly.
 You should also wear a ball cap, closed toe shoes and a shirt, blouse or jacket which closes around your neck to prevent a minor burn from an ejected hot shell case during the shooting phase of the class.